Foap Smartphone App Review: Can You Really Make Money Selling Your Photos?

 What is the Foap Smartphone App?

 Foap.com was founded in 2012.
 They created a smartphone app that allows you to get paid for uploading and selling your photos.
 Companies can also purchase photos from them as well.
 They have corporate locations in Sweden, Poland, and New York.

 How Does Foap Work?

 To get started, simply download the free smartphone app from the Itunes Store or Google Play.
+Did you know that Swagbucks will pay you for downloading apps like Foap?
+Well, now you do!
 Once you've downloaded the app, you need to create an account with either an email or Facebook account.
 After filling out your profile information, you will then be required to rate five photos with one to five stars before you can upload any of your own photos.
 Once you upload a photo and create relevant tags, license, and description, other Foap users will rate your photo.
 All photos, even below 2.5 star rating are now available in the Foap Marketplace for sale.

 How Much Does Foap Pay?

 Foap sells your photos for $10 each and pays you $5.
 The good news is that you can sell photos over and over again as many time as you would like.
 Foap pays users only by PayPal for sold photos at the end of the month.
 Users will need to cash out their earnings before the 15th of the month to receive payment at month's end or they will have to wait another month.
 Foap also has contests and missions where users submit certain photos matching the requested criteria.
 Winners can earn over $100.

 On-the go instant app access: Since the Foap Smartphone App is available on both Android and Apple devices, you can upload photos right after taking them.
 Companies like Swagbucks will pay you for downloading apps like Foap.